 While living with an elderly parent may have its challenges, I think I’m really lucky to be in this position.
 It’s not even about payback for all she did for me when I was growing up, it’s that I’m able to make mum’s life as comfortable and as happy as possible, surrounded by her family and to be able to do that for a person you love, I think, is an absolute blessing.

-For support combining work and care, visit our work with us pages.
+For support combining work and care, visit our working carers pages.